heinemml/CO2Meter/README.md

 sensor.get_data()
 ```

 The device writes out one value at a time.
-So we need to parse some data until we have temperature and humidity.
+So we need to parse some data until we have co2 and temperature.
 Thus the get_data() method can take between 2 and 5 seconds.
 Take this into account when using it in a single threaded environment.